reposense/RepoSense/docs/dg/learningBasics.md

 * Check the [debugging guide](https://www.jetbrains.com/help/idea/debugging-your-first-java-application.html) if you are not familiar with debugging in **Intelij**.
 * In `RepoSense.java`, the main class, set appropriate break points.
 Here are some relevant method calls in the `main` method at which you can set the breakpoints:
-  * `ArgsParser.parse(args);`: RepoSense parses the CLI arguments from the command.
+  * `ArgsParser.parse(args)`: RepoSense parses the CLI arguments from the command.
-  * `getRepoConfigurations(cliArguments);`: RepoSense gets the configuration for each repository by parsing the CSV files.
+  * `getRepoConfigurations(cliArguments)`: RepoSense gets the configuration for each repository by parsing the CSV files.
-  * `getReportConfigurations(cliArguments);`: RepoSense gets the report configuration (report title) by parsing the JSON files.
+  * `getReportConfigurations(cliArguments)`: RepoSense gets the report configuration (report title) by parsing the JSON files.
-  * `ReportGenerator.generateReposReport(...);` This is where the bulk of the work is conducted, including cloning repositories, analyzing repositories, and generating the JSON files to be used by the report.
+  * `ReportGenerator.generateReposReport(...)` This is where the bulk of the work is conducted, including cloning repositories, analyzing repositories, and generating the JSON files to be used by the report.

 <box type="info" seamless>